DnomaidGit/WinccUnifiedTest/Sources/CustomControls/Template/README.md

 ***
-# Custom Web Controls Table Installation Guide
+# Custom Web Controls Template Installation Guide
 ***

 This guide provides instructions on how to install Custom Web Controls for a TIA Portal project, enabling the addition of freely-programmable web controls that extend beyond the functionalities offered by the default toolbox.